How disputes work

 When an account owner disputes a charge to their payment account, your platform

-Throughout this process, your platform facilitates your case, but doesn’t have influence over the outcome, which is at the sole discretion of the account owner’s bank.
+Throughout this process, your platform facilitates your case, but doesn't have any influence over the outcome, which is at the sole discretion of the account owner's bank.

 Before the dispute